hamidghaedi/scRNA_seq-analysis/README.md

 #### Evaluating effects of cell cycle and mitochondrial expression

-We will score the cells for cell cycle genes, and then determine whether cell cycle is a major source of variation in our dataset using PCA.
+We will store the cells for cell cycle genes, and then determine whether cell cycle is a major source of variation in our dataset using PCA.

 ``` r
 # Normalize the counts